CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/meteorological_forcing.md

 - an x-y grid with 3 dimensions (x,y,t) or 4 dimensions (x,y,z,t), or
 - a compressed land-only grid of 2 dimensions (land, t)

-For the x-y grid, an "`x`" and a "`y`" dimension variable must be present, even if the simulation is only a single site/gridpoint.
-Additionally, single precision variables named "`latitude`" and "`longitude`" (or "`nav_lat`" and "`nav_lon`" if using ALMA formatting), both dependent on the x and y dimensions only, must be present.
-Both sea and land points may be included by using an integer mask(x,y) variable; a value of 1 implies a land gridpoint, anything else is assumed to be ocean.
+For the x-y grid, an `x` and a `y` dimension variable must be present, even if the simulation is only a single site/gridpoint.
+Additionally, single precision variables named `latitude` and `longitude` (or `nav_lat` and `nav_lon` if using ALMA formatting), both dependent on the x and y dimensions only, must be present.
+Both sea and land points may be included by using an integer `mask(x,y)` variable; a value of 1 implies a land gridpoint, anything else is assumed to be ocean.

 For the single dimension land-only “compression by gathering” grid (see [here](http://www.lmd.jussieu.fr/~polcher/ALMA/dataformats.html)), a single spatial dimension is used.
 An example of the NetCDF header from such a file is shown below: